Tech-Byte-Tips/Learning-Kubernetes-Series/02 - Installing ArgoCD/README.md

   b.
 In order to connect using port 80 (terminate the SSL connection by Traefik), we need to make a configuration change to ArgoCD to use HTTP (insecure connections).

+  NOTE: If we expose ArgoCD, the previous pod will likely not be running in insecure mode (like we specified in the Config Map).
+We need to kill the old pod so that kubernetes spins up a new pod with the proper configuration.
+If you don't do this, you will see a "Too Many Redirects" error.

 5. Log into ArgoCD:

   username: admin